anirudhjay/MonteCarloDNASimulation/README.md

 # MonteCarloDNASimulation
-A Monte Carlo simulation of DNA inside an enclosed region
+A Monte Carlo simulation of a polymer(DNA) inside an enclosed sphere.